b-basa/data-platform/README.md

 localhost/frontend -> File names
 ```

-Go to http://localhost/prefect/deployments, quick run the register_file deployment.
+Go to http://localhost/prefect/deployments, quick run the register_file deployment with random inputs.
-Watch the flow run, then you can see the file name in the frontend.
+Watch the flow run, then you can see your input in the frontend.
+The prefect flow is ran on the prefect worker, then the result is written to the database using the backend.